anpham6/chrome-docs/_sources/document/data.rst.txt

       query?: string; // startsWith("$") JSONPath otherwise JMESPath

-      ignoreCache?: boolean; // Bypass cache without saving ignoreCache?: 1; // purge cache with saving ignoreEmpty?: boolean; // Will not modify anything when there are no results ignoreCoerce?: boolean; // Will not convert inline constructors to native objects }
+      ignoreCache?: boolean; // Bypass cache without saving ignoreCache?: 1; // Purge cache with saving ignoreEmpty?: boolean; // Will not modify anything when there are no results ignoreCoerce?: boolean; // Will not convert inline constructors to native objects }